LORD-VAISHWIK/primus-backend/DNS_EMAIL_SETUP_GUIDE.md

-# 🌐 DNS & Email Configuration Guide for Primus Backend
+# 🌐 DNS Configuration Guide for Primus Backend

-This guide helps you set up DNS records and email configuration for your Primus backend deployment.
+This guide helps you set up DNS records for your Primus backend deployment.
+Email configuration is now optional and can be set up later if needed.

 ## 📡 DNS Records Setup